tls-attestation/use-cases-and-properties/draft-mihalcea-seat-use-cases.md

 ## Cryptographic Binding to Communication Channel

-The attestation Evidence or Attestation Result is cryptographically bound to the specific secure connection (e.g., the TLS connection).
+The attestation Evidence or Attestation Result is cryptographically bound to the specific secure connection (e.g., the (D)TLS connection).
 This prevents replay and relay attacks where an attacker presents valid, but old or unrelated Evidence from a different connection or context.
 This binding is paramount for all use cases.